danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 resolver to be so strict and finally be done with this requirement?
 Or just give a recommendation in the paragraph on resolver here?]

-One issue that has been identified is that at least one of the commonly-used signing software releases does not include any support for doing an algorithm roll.
+One issue that has been identified is that not all commonly-used signing software releases include support for an algorithm rollover.
 This software would need to be updated to support rolling an algorithm before any new algorithms could be deployed.

 ## Registries